 Recovery

 Post-operative pain can range from minimal to moderate.
 Usually, no vaginal packing is required, although the patient may choose to wear a sanitary pad for comfort.
+Patients are typically more comfortable during recovery when gauze is placed between the labia to help reduce irritation.
 There may be spotting for up to a week.
 The patient should spend the next two days in bed to reduce swelling.
 Icing on and off is recommended for the first day.
 A few hours after the procedure when the anesthesia has worn off, there will be some pain.
 Acetaminophen or a prescriptive medication should be taken for the first two days to reduce pain.

 During the early post-operative period, the reduced labia are often very swollen.
 This usually disappears completely after one to two weeks.
 Although uncommon, it can take a month for the swelling to disappear.
 Initially, patients will be more comfortable wearing loose pants or skirts rather than tight bottoms.
 It will be uncomfortable sitting in the first few days post procedure.
 Patients will be instructed on the proper cleansing of the surgical wound site, and the application of a topical antibiotic ointment.
 Using a spray water bottle or moist towelettes after each bathroom visit helps keep the area clean.
 Gently pat dry.